terrysun73/mypython/README.md

 Welcome to mypython GitHub repository.

-Here you will find source codes of data science.
+You will be able to find some python data science program in this repository.

-Enjou it.
+Enjoy it.